-She swallowed down her fears and ran, because the fear of finding the crushed remains of Madara surpassed her life.
+She swallowed down her fears and ran, because the trepidation of finding the crushed remains of Madara surpassed her will to live.
 The mere thought of seeing that legendary shinobi crushed into a wet pulp was unacceptable.
 He mustn't go down in history as the legend who lost.

 Yuna ran and ran until she was so close that the ground beneath her was shifting.
-It caused her to trip and stumble, but she suppressed her chakra as she got closer and kept pushing forward, trying to breathe normally.
+It caused her to trip and stumble, but she suppressed her chakra as she got closer and kept pushing forward, trying to keep her breathing steady.

 The tiny seeds of hate that were planted in her heart grew rapidly like bamboo.
 Konoha, the village that Madara loved and Uchiha, the clan that Madara adored abandoned him, exiled him and forced him to give in to hate.

 As Yuna got closer, hear breath hitched.

 There was nothing left any more.
 This wasn't Konoha, it was a wasteland.
 Trees were ripped out with their roots and cast aside and the once beautiful greenery was reduced to a mass of craters and debris.

 It was quiet.
 Too quiet for her liking.

 She moved forward soundlessly towards the biggest crater.
 No, it could easily be called a cliff.

 Water was falling down from the top, forming a waterfall.
 Yuna felt two traces of chakra at the bottom.
 Her hands were shaking as she advanced slowly, too scared of what she might face there.

 Yuna flinched when she heard the nauseating cracks of a sword piercing a body, and from the chakra patterns, she could tell that Madara was hit.